esokullu/myblog/_posts/2025-07-16-staking-services-compared.md

 date: 2025-07-16
 ---

-# Comparing P2P.org, Kiln, and Figment: Which Staking-as-a-Service Provider is Right for You?

 In the world of Proof-of-Stake (PoS) blockchains, staking-as-a-service (STaaS) providers like **P2P.org**, **Kiln**, and **Figment** make it easy for users to stake assets and earn rewards without running their own validator nodes.
 These platforms cater to both institutional and retail users, offering non-custodial staking, liquid staking options, and developer tools.
 But how do they stack up?
 This blog post compares P2P.org, Kiln, and Figment across key metrics like market share, features, fees, security, and integrations to help you choose the best provider for your staking needs.

 ## What Are P2P.org, Kiln, and Figment?